cea-hpc/modules/doc/source/module.rst

        Option :option:`--output`/:option:`-o` added, compatible with regular
        and terse output modes

+.. subcmd:: cachebuild [modulepath...]

+ Build module cache file for designated modulepaths.
+If no argument is provided cache file is built for every modulepath currently enabled.
+Cache file creation is skipped for modulepaths where user cannot write in.

+ The name and content of every readable modulefiles and rc files are recorded into cache file.
+Also last modification time of modulefiles and invalid modulefile error messages are recorded.
+With all these information, the sole cache file is evaluated to know what is available within modulepath.

+ .. only:: html

+    .. versionadded:: 5.3

 .. subcmd:: clear [-f]

  Force the Modules package to believe that no modules are currently loaded.
 A